CLEF. Crowdsourcing Linked Entities via web Form

 - Anonymous users can create new reocrds via the button

-in the menu.
+Add a resourcein the menu.
 In this way the user is not authenticated, and their personal information is not stored.
 The IP address of the user is tracked and a limited number of new records can be created per day.
 Records created in this way can be accessed from the member area by accredited users, who can modify and publish the record. - Authenticated users should first access the `Member area` from the menu to authenticate via Github.
 The user is redirected to Github authentication mask, where they are asked to give CLEF permissions to read/write repositories on their behalf.
 From the Member area, they can use the button

-.
+Create a new record.
 NB.
 Only users that are collaborators of the organisation and/or repository associated to the project can use this method (see Setup).

 The first step to create a new record is to select the template for the resource to be created.

 After selecting the template the user is redirected to the data entry interface.
 The page shows the fields specified in the associated template.
-On the top-right, a light bulb icon shows a shortcut to the editorial guidelines, including tips for data entry.
+On the bottom-right, a light bulb icon shows a shortcut to the editorial guidelines, including tips for data entry.
 Click on the icon to toggle the helper.

 TEXT FIELD